thetaylormcrae/gemmcountyrunners/_pages/our-runs.md

   - title: Encouraging Curiosity
     excerpt: >
       We all, at some point, have been exposed to running as a punishment or a "chore".
-      At Gem County Runners, we believe in staying curious and thoughtful exploration of movement together!
+      At Gem County Runners, we believe in staying curious and thoughtfully exploring of movement together!
 No matter the distance or pace, we view each run as an opportunity to move well together.
 saturday_shuffle: